sunilkarki2018/OnlineStore_Server/README.md

 # Fullstack Project
 ## Introduction
 This is an Ecommerce application design and deployed as a final assignment in Integrify academy.
 It is built using react in frontend, DotNet core in backend and postgres as database.
-The primary objective of this project is to develop a robust software application using best practices.
+The primary objective of this project is to develop a software application that support CRUD operation, authentication and authorization using the best practices.

 ## Table of Contents